jjanson123/Cisco-Meeting-Server-Invitation-templates-web-server/README.md

 # Cisco-Meeting-Server

-This GitHub Example is how to host your invitation template files that Cisco Meeting Server will send to the web app for multiple languages.
+This GitHub Example is how to host your invitation template files that Cisco Meeting Server will send to the web app for multiple languages.< /br>

 Prerequisite:
 1)Pre-configured Python environment on the IIS server.